bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] When following link to accept system invitation I get "Djanog Administration" page, need to add some branding

+## 2014-03-17 12:25 Monday

+- [ ] The world "null" appears in indicator descriptions when I try to edit them.